Nina Grunenberg

 Nina Grunenberg (7 October 1936 – 28 December 2017) was a German author and prize-winning journalist.
 Beginning her career in West Germany during the 1950s and '60s, when political journalism was largely a male prerogative, she wrote reports on social life in her country.
-Among her diverse journalistic pursuits, she reported on Germany’s political, social, and economic developments, frequently emphasizing science and education while also providing analyses of the nation’s industrial, labor union, and political elites.
+Among others, she covered German political, social and economic affairs, also focusing frequently on science and education and writing about German elites in industry, trade unions and politics.

 Biography

 Early life

 Caroline “Nina” Grunenberg was born in Dresden, where she attended school between 1942 and 1950.
 She was eight and a half when World War II ended.
 From 1950 to 1954 she attended the “Ursulinen-Gymnasium” (a Catholic secondary school) in Cologne.
-Upon completing secondary school in 1954, she commenced a three-year apprenticeship in the book trade.
+After highschool she began a three year apprenticeship in the book trade in 1954.

 Journalist

 From 1958 to 1965 Grunenberg worked as a freelance journalist.
 Cologne was the West German television hub during this period, and one of the organisations she worked for was the Westdeutscher Rundfunk broadcasting organisation.
 She also contributed frequently to the Hamburg-based weekly newspaper Die Zeit, whose editorial staff she joined in 1961, 1965 or 1969 (sources differ).
 From 1965 to 1969 she was the paper’s regional correspondent for the supplement covering the federal state of North Rhine-Westphalia.

 Starting in 1969, she was based at the Die Zeits main office in Hamburg as an editor for education and academic policies.
 From 1974 to 1984 she was the paper's political reporter.
 Between 1984 and 1987, she was based in Paris, France.
 Following this, she was deputy editor-in-chief of Die Zeit from 1987 to 1995.